 |Posted by email@example.com on February 20, 2017 at 2:10 AM|

-Ignoring the rumors and finding the facts is simly something the officers faced and still today, the case remains unsolved.
+Ignoring the rumors and finding the facts is simply something the officers faced and for so many years, the case remained unsolved.
 Cold.
-Doesn't anyone have a guess?
+Didn't anyone even have a guess?

-Wanting peace for the family, the town.
-Needing apiece for the case, I simply shed ink to a page to allow some sort of grace.
-AN answer could unfold for some, but not for all.
-The metaphors might just find their rightful place.
+Wanting peace for the family, for the friends, for the town.
+Needing a piece for the case.
+I simply shed ink onto a page to allow some sort of grace.
+An answer could unfold.
+Maybe the metaphors might just find their rightful place.

-The truth I know is that Jesus was real.
-He is real.
+The truth I know is that Jesus is real.
 His story was shared so all might hear that when something terrible is near, Mother Mary can hear.

 With a gift of a prayer, a spirit can share.
-Spirits do soar and often board a train in the middle of the night.
+For spirits soar and often board a train in the middle of the night.

 Categories: Penning at 3AM, Poetry, Author AM Grout Blog

 The words you entered did not match the given text.
 Please try again.